 Rosatom’s international activities are aimed at the establishment of favourable international, legal and political conditions for the subsequent promotion of Russian nuclear technology on global markets, strengthening nuclear safety and non-proliferation regimes as well as active participation in international organisations and forums.

 Particular attention is paid to expansion of the international legal framework.
 Rosatom’s International relations Unit ensures the development of the Russian Federation’s inter-governmental agreements and inter-agency arrangements to support the implementation of these agreements.
-As of December 31 2014, in total 76 of these agreements and arrangements have been put in place and signed with the active involvement of Rosatom.

 In addition the International relations Unit provides continuous political support to the implementation of large-scale projects primarily associated with the construction of NPPs overseas.
 To optimise these activities Rosatom is developing a network of representative offices in foreign countries.
-As of the end of 2014, Rosatom representative offices were operating in Russian embassies and trade missions in 14 countries across the world.